-- A data privacy breach or failure to comply with privacy obligations could harm our business. - A disruption in our computer systems and websites could harm our business.
+- A cybersecurity incident or failure to comply with privacy obligations could harm our business. - A disruption in our information systems or websites could harm our business.

 Risks Related to Competition

 - We may face difficulties competing successfully in the apparel industry. - Our Americas Wholesale business is highly concentrated.